Ghof-AM/experimental/README.md

         } else {
             // Username/Email or password incorrect
             $_SESSION['error'] = 'Incorrect Username/Email or password.';
-             // CAPTCHA already regenerated at the top if there was an error before CAPTCHA check
-             // or specifically regenerated here if CAPTCHA was correct but credentials wrong if (!isset($_SESSION['captcha_code'])) {
+             // Ensure CAPTCHA is regenerated for the next attempt if (!isset($_SESSION['captcha_code'])) {
                  $_SESSION['captcha_code'] = generateRandomString(6);
             }